 The Long Story

 I went to University relatively late, at 23.
 I hadn't managed to get into drama school aged 18, and sore from failure, stubbornly believed for a few years afterwards that making art – which mainly looked like working as a children’s party entertainer/cinema cleaner/tour guide/ticket-seller and taking shows to the Edinburgh Fringe – was more important than studying it.
 I did learn a lot but eventually hit the wall of my own limitations.
-I'd also taken on more and more of the writing for my theatre company, and felt a growing desire to explore that more, to write fiction and essays and to make my way through a long reading list.
+I'd also taken on more and more of the writing for my theatre company, and felt a growing desire to explore that self, to write fiction and essays and to make my way through a long reading list.
 So, in 2011 took a place on the Creative Writing with English Literature degree at the University of Westminster.

 During my 2nd year there, my brother John died.

 John was 25.
 He was an historian and one of my greatest allies, both in life and in art.
-He read much of what I wrote, and was the technician for many of my theatre shows.
+He read much of what I wrote and was the technician for many of my theatre shows.
 John was also a writer, mainly in his academic sphere but also, like me, a notebook keeper, a storer of fragments.
-Here's a poem he wrote, shortly before he died.
+Here'sa poem he wrote shortly before he died.

 A month after his death, I began writing my first novel.

-In the background of all of this frenetic activity, the solitary space offered by writing fiction had become increasingly vital to me.
+In the background of all of this activity, the solitary space offered by writing fiction became increasingly vital to me.
 It was somewhere to go - often at 5 in the morning while the world around me slept - to quietly explore all of the questions that had exploded within me in the wake of John's death.
 Slowly, performance mattered less, becoming a vehicle for getting my writing into the world, and writing mattered more.

 Eventually, in 2017, two things happened.
-I finished a draft of Here Comes the Miracle, while staying on Michele Madsen's houseboat, Larkspur, in Mile End and sent it off to Jennifer Hewson who became my agent.
-And, I applied to MFA writing programs in the United States and was awarded a place to study Fiction at the University of Virginia.
+I finished a draft of my first novel.
+Here Comes the Miracle, while staying on Michelle Madsen's houseboat, Larkspur, in Mile End and sent it off to Jenny Hewson who later became my agent.
+Also, I applied to MFA writing programs in the United States and was awarded a place to study Fiction at the University of Virginia.

 I moved to Charlottesville, Virginia on August 13th 2017 (I will leave you to work out the significance of that date).
-During my first year at UVA, I sold Here Comes the Miracle, to UK publisher Weidenfeld & Nicolson who will release it in May 2020 - a swift seven years since I wrote the first words.
-I'm currently working on my second novel and teaching fiction writing and composition at the University of Virginia.
-I also continue to make theatre, with my London-based collaborator Rachel Lincoln, through our company Akin.
-I live in Charlottesville, Virginia with my partner L.
+During my first year at UVA, I sold Here Comes the Miracle, to UK publisher Weidenfeld & Nicolson.
+It was meant to come out in May 2020, but Covid delayed that.